hjosullivan/CMEECourseWork/Week3/README.md

     * A shell script to test get_TreeHeight.R.
 * Vectorize2.R
     * Vectorization of the stochastic Ricker model.
+* Vectorize1.py
+    * A python version of Vectorize2.R.
+* Vectorize2.py
+    * A python version of Vectorize2.R.
+* TimeVecs.sh
+    * A shell script to time all Vectorize scripts.
 * TAutoCorr.R
     * Autocorrelation in weather.
 * TAutoCorrLaTeX.tex